 It is notable that the M6 has a microphone port, which is missing on the E-PL8.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the M6 and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+Both the M6 and the E-PL8 have been discontinued, but can regularly be found used on ebay.
 The E-PL8 was replaced by the Olympus E-PL9, while the M6 was followed by the Canon M6 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M6 Manual (free pdf) or the online Olympus E-PL8 Manual.
+Further information on the features and operation of the M6 and E-PL8 can be found, respectively, in the Canon M6 Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Olympus E-PL8 or vice versa?
 The listing below highlights the relative strengths of the two models.